iaifi/iaifi.github.io/phd-summer-school.md

 [Apply to IAIFI Summer School](https://app.smartsheet.com/b/form/7d51a61adcc046eb9a59ac5496b34c2c){:.button.button--outline-primary.button--pill.button--sm}
 -->

 ## Accommodations
-Students for the Summer School will have the option to reserve dorm rooms (at their own expense) at Boston University for 96.50 USD per night.
+Students for the Summer School will have the option to reserve dorm rooms (expenses paid by IAIFI) at Boston University.
 Instructions for this will be provided to students upon acceptance.

+[Boston University Housing](https://www.bu.edu/housing/undergrad-housing/stuvi/10buick/), 10 Buick St, Boston, MA 02215

 ### Costs
 * There is no registration fee for the Summer School.
 Students for the Summer School are expected to cover the cost of travel and boarding.
 Boston University dorm rooms will be available for 5 nights at no cost for Summer School students who need them.